ujjawalyt/panoramic-error-8656/README.md

-# Human-Resource-Management-System
+# Project name : Human-Resource-Management-System

 # Tech Stack :
-Java| Spring Boot
+Java| Jdbc
 | MySQL

 # Description
 Human resource management system is an online business management applications which basically used for managing employees, management works.This application is created by the java language.
-You can perform operation like adding employee deleting employee and all other operation related to the HR department.
+You can perform operation like adding employee deleting employee and all other operation related to the Human-Resource-Management-System.